IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - How to verify that caching works as expected
    - How to test the matrix-based build strategy
    - **How to verify the optimized JAR download process**
+   - **How to ensure the integrated testing of binaries is reliable across platforms**
+   - **How to handle potential test failures in different environments**

 2. **Error Handling Improvements**
    - How to handle network issues